 The feces of this cockroach is known to trigger allergic reactions as well as contaminating food when the roach does wander indoors.
-Thankfully, this roach is not fond of indoor life and will usually only remain to avoid cold weather and wander back outside as temperatures rise again.
+Thankfully, this species isn’t fond of indoor life and will usually only remain to avoid cold weather and wander back outside as temperatures rise again.

 #6 – Brown Cockroach (Periplaneta Brunnea)

-This common household pest has a very similar appearance to the American cockroach, only it has a wider, more triangular pair of cerci and slightly darker coloration.
+This common household pest has a very similar appearance to the American cockroach.
+However, it has a wider, more triangular pair of cerci and slightly darker coloration.

 Brown cockroaches have adapted to living in homes near pantries or other sources of food (even your fridge), attacking everything from meats to produce.
 When not sheltering near food storage, it can be found in dark, damp locations such as basements.